What Odyssiant content audit reports will show you

 2. Total content by personas

 Similar to the above, understanding how much content you have for each customer persona helps the planner understand whether the priority personas are being correctly served.
-Of course, if your business treats all person types with the same degree of priority, the lack of balance would be telling.
+Of course, if your business treats all person types with the same priority, the lack of balance would be telling.

 3. Total content by persona by step